cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/index.md

 ### Firewall Rules APIs

-Power users, particularly those who develop large numbers of firewall rules, can use the Cloudflare API to programmatically manage Firewall Rules (see [Manage rules via the API](https://developers.cloudflare.com/firewall/api)).
+Power users, particularly those who develop large numbers of Firewall Rules, can use the Cloudflare API to programmatically manage Firewall Rules.
+Refer to [Manage rules via the API](/api) for more information.

 ## Entitlements